gentics/cms-compose/README.md

 1. Permission on gentics/cms:5.31.2

-Make sure you have the permission to access the Docker hub repository [gentics/cms](https://hub.docker.com/r/gentics/cms/).
+Make sure you have the permission to access the Docker Hub repository [gentics/cms](https://hub.docker.com/r/gentics/cms/).
-Use `docker login` to login with your client to Docker hub.
+Use `docker login` to login with your client to Docker Hub.

 2. Create a docker-compose.override.yml file which contains your license key.